DorotaZielinska/Task-List/README.md

 https://dorotazielinska.github.io/Task-List/

-This application is easy to use, please type in the first field ("Co jest do zrobienia?") what would you like to add to your task list, the next step is to press button ("Dodaj zadanie") after that you will see bellow Lista zadań your task.
+This application is easy to use, please type in the first field ("Co jest do zrobienia?") what would you like to add to your task list, the next step is to press button ("Dodaj zadanie") after that you will see bellow Lista zadań everything what you have added to your list.
 The green box you can use to mark that your task is done and red box is removing your task from list.

 ## Description